 AEMO assessed UFLS performance in South Australia using a single mass model representation of the South Australian network.
 The model used half-hourly UFLS load data from SAPN and ElectraNet, and the contingency event modelled was the double-circuit loss of the Heywood interconnector.
-A large number of simulations were performed across a wide range of future dispatch projections, including the 2020 ESOO33 Central scenario and other possible dispatch scenarios that could eventuate.
+A large number of simulations were performed across a wide range of future dispatch projections, including the 2020 ESOO37 Central scenario and other possible dispatch scenarios that could eventuate.

 UFLS was defined to be inadequate (a 'fail' condition) if RoCoF exceeded 3Hz/s, or the minimum frequency was below 47.6 Hz.
 These criteria identify periods where cascading failure to a black system is very likely.
+AEMO also identified 'high risk' periods where RoCoF exceeded 2Hz/s, or the minimum frequency was below 48 Hz.
+These 'risk' periods show an increasing risk of complications and adverse outcomes and should be avoided if possible.